canonical/lxd/doc/api-extensions.md

 ## instance\_allow\_inconsistent\_copy
 Adds `allow_inconsistent` field to instance source on `POST /1.0/instances`.
 If true, rsync will ignore the `Partial transfer due to vanished source files` (code 24) error when creating an instance from a copy.

+## image\_restrictions
+This extension adds on to the image properties to include image restrictions/host requirements.
+These requirements help determine the compatbility between an instance and the host system.